Financial Assistance and Scholarships

 For undergraduate and graduate students

 Eligibility is based on financial need.
-Awards may provide tuition assistance at various levels, up to one-half of the cost of three undergraduate or two graduate courses.
+Awards may provide tuition assistance at various levels, not to exceed up to one-half of the cost of four undergraduate or up to one-half of the cost two graduate courses.

 You do not need to be a full-time student, but you do have to be formally matriculated in a degree program and have no outstanding holds on your account (library fines, tuition, registration fees, etc.).
-Students with outstanding incomplete grades are ineligible for the COPACE Friends Scholarship.
+Students with outstanding incomplete grades are ineligible for the Friends of COPACE Scholarship.

 Thomas Dolphin Scholarship